SolaceProducts/terraform-provider-solacebroker/docs/resources/msg_vpn_kafka_sender_queue_binding.md

 </pre>
 - `partition_explicit_number` (Number) The partition number to use for explicit partition selection.
 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `0`.
 - `partition_random_fallback_enabled` (Boolean) Enable or disable fallback to the random partition selection scheme when the consistent partition scheme is being used but no partition key is available for the message.
 When enabled a random partition will be selected for each unkeyed messages, otherwise some partition will be selected for groups of unkeyed messages.
 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `true`.
 - `partition_scheme` (String) The partitioning scheme used to select a partition of the topic on the Kafka cluster to send messages to.

+This corresponds to the Kafka producer API `partitioner.class` configuration setting.

 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `"consistent"`.
 The allowed values and their meaning are:

 <pre>
 "consistent" - Select a consistent partition for each key value.
 A hash of the key will be used to select the partition number.